Melbourne Football Club: 2022–present

 Melbourne's premiership defence began with 10 straight victories, increasing their streak from last year to 17, before suffering three losses on the bounce to fellow finalists Fremantle, Sydney and Collingwood.
 The Demons’ form in the second half of the 2022 season was inconsistent, but the reigning premiers emphatically secured a spot in the top four after a comfortable 58-point victory over Brisbane in the final round.
 The Demons finished second with a win–loss record of 16 wins and six losses, but came undone in the finals, bowing out in straight sets after losing to Sydney and Brisbane in the qualifying and semi final respectively.

-The 2023 season for Melbourne was widely similar to its predecessor, going on frequent winning streaks and suffering sporadic losses to record 16 wins and seven losses for a fourth-placed finish.
+Melbourne finished fourth on the ladder in 2023.
 Their season ended in week two of the finals, losing to Collingwood and Carlton in the qualifying and semi final respectively, becoming the first team to suffer consecutive straight sets exits in two seasons under the current AFL finals system.

-The 2024 AFL season saw Melbourne miss finals for the first time since 2020, with the club finishing 14th with a total of 11 wins and 12 losses.
-Despite spending large periods of the season within the top eight, Melbourne lost 5 of their last 6 matches to drop out of finals calculations.
-The year was compounded by a myriad of on and off-field issues including a season ending injury to Christian Petracca during the annual King's Birthday match after he was kneed in the ribs late in the first quarter by Collingwood captain Darcy Moore.

-Melbourne entered the 2025 season with the backing of many parts of the football media system to return to finals, though the club won fewer games than the previous year and sacked coach Simon Goodwin with three rounds remaining in the season.
-Senior assistant Troy Chaplin was named as caretaker coach for the last three rounds of the 2025 season with the club once again finishing in 14th position.
+Melbourne did not make the finals in 2024 and with continued poor performance in 2025, the club sacked coach Simon Goodwin with three rounds remaining in the season.
+Senior assistant Troy Chaplin was named as caretaker coach for the last three rounds.
+In Septemner, former Geelong and St Kilda player Steven King was appointed as coach.

-On September 12, 2025, former Geelong and St Kilda player Steven King was appointed as the 33rd coach of the Melbourne Football Club.
-Following King's appointment as coach, during the 2025 AFL Trade Period, the club farewelled club champions Christian Petracca and Clayton Oliver who joined the Gold Coast Suns and Greater Western Sydney Giants respectively.
+Melbourne defied expectations in King’s first season as senior coach.
+The Demons returned to finals football in 2026 after an outstanding 15–8 season, finishing seventh.
+Captain Max Gawn was awarded a record ninth All-Australian honour, the most of any AFL player.
+A final round loss to the Western Bulldogs forced the Demons into the AFL’s first ever wildcard round, where they were eliminated after a 19-point loss to Carlton.